Summary

 Engage

-Students will participate in an I Think/We Think activity.
-Ask students to fold a piece of notebook paper in half lengthwise, or hot dog style.
-Display slide 4 and ask students to create two columns with the headers "I Think" and "We Think."
+Move to slide 5 and have students fold a piece of notebook paper in half lengthwise (commonly called hot dog style).
+Introduce the I Think/We Think strategy to students.
+Have students create two columns on the notebook paper with the respective headers “I Think” and “We Think.”

-Tell students that they will look at photographs from the era of the Great Depression (1929 through 1939).
-Slowly move through slides 5–8.
-As you display each photograph, ask students to write down any observations that they have about each image.
-Point out that the title of the photograph will serve as a clue to inform their observations.
-Allow 20–25 minutes for this activity.
+Invite students to look at photographs from the era of the Great Depression (1929 through 1939) and to write down observations in each photograph.
+Move through slides 6–9.
+Point out that the title of each photograph should serve as a clue to inform their observations.

 Explore

-Ask students to find three other students to form a group of four.
-Have groups sit together and discuss their observations of the photographs.
-Display slide 9.
-As a group, have students discuss the question on the slide: What do these pictures tell you about the Great Depression?
-Groups should write down their collaborative response in the "We Think" column.
+Ask students to form groups of four.
+Display slide 10.
+Have each group discuss the question on the slide: What do these pictures tell you about the Great Depression?
+Provide time for small group discussion about their observations of the photographs.

 Explain